What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Flavonoids

-Positively affect the permeability of the walls of blood vessels, their tone.
+They have a positive effect on the permeability of the walls of blood vessels and their tone.

 Considered natural antioxidants